Local versions of sum-of-norms clustering: Convergence as γ→∞

 where we used \cref{eq:tduinf}, \cref{eq:infJub}, and the fact that $\rho$ is Lipschitz in the last step.
 Combining this with \cref{eq:re.convolution} and using \cref{eq:tduinf} once more, we obtain \cref{eq:uinf}.

 \emph{Step 6. }We show that

 We decompose the fusion term of $J_{\gamma}(u_{\infty,\eps})$ into

 and estimate each of these integrals in turn.
-The second integral is the same as the second integral in~\cref{eq:taylor}, and thus is bounded by $C\gamma^{-1}\eps^{-2}$.
+The second integral on the right side is the same as the second integral in~\cref{eq:taylor}, and thus is bounded by $C\gamma^{-1}\eps^{-2}$.
 We next aim to compare the first integral on the right-hand side of \cref{eq:decompose-again} with the one where $\rho(y)$ is replaced by $\rho(x)$.
 Since $\rho$ is Lipschitz, the difference between these two quantities is bounded by

 where we used \cref{eq:uinf} and the fact that $\rho$ is bounded above and below in the last step.
 Then it remains to estimate

 where we recalled \cref{eq:cdef} in the last step.
 Thus we have

 and inequality \cref{eq:Jgammauinf} then follows using \cref{eq:uinf}.